Max-Vassilev/aws-journey/README.md

 - User Group: A collection of users with the same permissions.
 - Role: Temporary permissions that can be assumed when needed.

+  **example:**
+  a user group: "Developers" (all devs get the same permissions). a role: "S3ReadAccess" (any user or service can temporarily assume this role to read S3).

 **IAM User Groups:**

 1. I created "Admins" group with AdministratorAccess policy.